-- i) A peer review may be conducted if requested by the Faculty Member or at the direction of the Dean.
-The review shall normally be carried out by a mutually agreed-upon Faculty Member with a continuing appointment, or failing agreement, the Dean or designate.
-Such a review may, but does not necessarily include: - a. review of teaching materials and course outlines; - b. discussions with students or with the Faculty Member; - c. review of instructor feedback on anonymized student work; and - d. classroom visits or review of online course discussions. - ii) The peer reviewer will meet with the Faculty Member to discuss constructively the results of the peer evaluation.
-In addition, a written report of the evaluation will be provided to the Faculty Member, to which the Faculty Member may respond in writing. - iii) All documentation related to a peer review requested by the Faculty Member or directed by the Dean, including any written response provided by the Faculty Member, will form part of the Faculty Member's Official Personnel File
+Peer feedback may be conducted if requested by the Faculty Member or at the direction of the Dean.
+The feedback shall normally be carried out by a mutually agreed-upon Faculty Member with a Continuing Appointment, or failing agreement, the Dean or designate.
+Such feedback may, but does not necessarily include:

+- i) review of teaching materials and course outlines; - ii) discussions with students or with the Faculty Member; - iii) review of instructor feedback on anonymized student work; and - iv) classroom visits or review of online course discussions. - b) The peer providing the feedback will meet with the Faculty Member to discuss constructively the results of the peer feedback.
+In addition, a written report of the feedback will be provided to the Faculty Member, to which the Faculty Member may respond in writing. - c) All documentation related to peer feedback requested by the Faculty Member or directed by the Dean, including any written response provided by the Faculty Member, will form part of the Faculty Member's Official Personnel File.

-30.3 Evaluation of Research and Scholarly Activities and Productivity
+30.11 Evaluation of Research and Scholarly Activities

-Research and scholarly activities, as per Article 27.4, and outputs will be outlined in a Faculty Member's annual workplan.
+Research and scholarly activities, as per Article 27.4, will be outlined in the annual report with reference to the Faculty Member's annual workplan.

-30.4 Evaluation of Service, and Academic Administration
+30.12 Evaluation of Service, and Academic Administration

-- a) Service, and academic administration activities, as per Article 27.5 and Article 27.6, will be outlined in a Faculty Member's annual workplan. - b) Faculty Members who hold administrative appointments under Article 27.6 will be evaluated according to their performance of these administrative responsibilities.
+- a) Service, and academic administration activities, as per Article 27.5 and Article 27.6, will be outlined in the annual report with reference to the Faculty Member's annual workplan. - b) Faculty Members who hold administrative appointments under Article 27.6 will be evaluated according to their performance of these administrative responsibilities.